prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 Personally, this ended up as the decided factor to pick Rust.
 After writing couple of algorithms with Golang, I found it disappointing that I cannot make them available for programmers in other languages.
-AFAIK C, C++ and Rust are the only that can be counted for inter-operability.
+AFAIK C, C++ and Rust are the only ones that can be counted for inter-operability.

 Rust, by using `C` representation for its data format (using `repr` attribute) and function-call-stack can be linked with other languages similar to a `C`